 These statistics are not unique to the legal profession.
 Research by Stonewall found that almost one in five LGBT+ people who were looking for work in the UK said they were discriminated against because of their sexual orientation and/or gender identity while trying to get a job in the last year.

 Part of the LGBT+ history campaign during LGBT+ History month, which takes place in February each year, ‘Outing our past’, but it is clear that we have not yet reached a point where LGBT+ people are entirely comfortable coming out in the present.
 That LGBT+ people need to 'come out' in the first place is just one example of the difficulties faced by the community.

-We have had the Equality Act in the UK for just under 10 years now.
+We have had the Equality Act in the UK for around 10 years now.
 While it is an important piece of legislation, which seeks to prevent discrimination in the workplace, it is not quite the finished product – at least not from an LGBT+ perspective.